ichim/LeafletForBlazor-NuGet/Working with StreamPoint/README.md

 # Extending streampoint attributes

 The value property of the StreamPoint is of type object.
 It can accept values ​​of type string, html (all string) or even objects defined by custom classes.
+To extend the StreamPoint class, you need to create a new attribute class.
+The attribute class must contain properties for your new dataset.
+Let's assume we want to extend the StreamPoint class with the attributes of vehicles in a fleet.
+The attributes could be the following: